mahonejarvis/Homework/4-Homework.md

 * NumPy arrays occupy less memory as compared to list.

 ### 12 When creating an "empty" array, where do the elements come from?

+* The elements are random and depen on the state of the memory.